 Focus and Scope

-The Journal of Perpetrator Research (JPR) is an inter-disciplinary, peer-reviewed, open access journal committed to promoting the scholarly study of perpetrators and perpetration of political and mass violence, terrorism, and genocide.
+The Journal of Perpetrator Research (JPR) is an interdisciplinary, peer-reviewed, open access journal committed to promoting the scholarly study of perpetrators and perpetration of political and mass violence, terrorism, and genocide.
 Crucially, one of the journal’s aims is to engage critically with the very concepts of “perpetrator” and “perpetration”.

 The journal is published twice a year, usually in the Spring and Autumn.

 Open Access Policy